 Ina Garten is your go-to girl for meals that boast comfort, simplicity and amazing taste.
-For 17 years, she’s opened the doors of her Hamptons home to enlighten viewers of her celebrated Food Network show, “Barefoot Contessa,” with her delicious recipes and foolproof tips.
+For more than 20 years, she’s opened the doors of her Hamptons home to enlighten Barefoot Contessa viewers with her best-selling cookbooks and foolproof cooking tips.

-Even newly minted Duchess of Sussex Meghan Markle has a soft spot for Ina’s chicken, telling Good Housekeeping magazine the chicken is “a game-changer.”
-Meghan revealed Ina’s recipe was the inspiration for the cozy, romantic meal she shared with Prince Harry the night he proposed (read the cute story here).
-If the aroma of this savory dish wafting from the oven will get a man down on one knee, I knew it was one I had to try!
+I’ve been longing to try one of her recipes, and since I grew up on comfort food, the famed Ina Garten roast chicken rose to the top of my list.
+Even Meghan Markle has a soft spot for Ina’s chicken, telling Good Housekeeping the chicken is “a game-changer.”
+Meghan revealed that Ina’s recipe was the inspiration for the cozy, romantic meal she shared with Prince Harry the night he proposed.
+If the aroma of this savory dish wafting from the oven will get a man down on one knee, I knew it had to be winner!

 How to Make Ina Garten’s Perfect Roast Chicken

 - 1 (5- to 6-pound) roasting chicken

 - Freshly ground black pepper

-1 large bunch fresh thyme, plus 20 sprigs
+- 1 large bunch fresh thyme, plus 20 sprigs

 - 1 lemon, halved

-1 head garlic, cut in half crosswise
+- 1 head garlic, cut in half crosswise

 - 2 tablespoons butter, melted

-1 large yellow onion, thickly sliced
+- 1 large yellow onion, thickly sliced

 - 4 carrots cut into 2-inch chunks

 - 1 bulb of fennel, tops removed and cut into wedges

 After glancing at the garlic, lemon and large bunch of thyme in my cart, I knew these aromatics would take my modest roast chicken from simple to spectacular!